 What thread do you use for leather?

-I use strong polyester threads 40 weight.
-Cotton threads are no good, I guess they are not very strong and break too easily.
-I tried also pure silk threads (thick one, 40 weight) and can tell you that they are very good for sewing thin leather but they are expensive.
+I use strong polyester threads TEX 40.
+Regular cotton threads (usually 40 weight, TEX 25) are not good enough for me, I guess they are not very strong and break too easily.
+I also tried pure silk threads (thick one) and can tell you that they are very good for sewing thin leather but they are expensive.
+Below is a short video of my TEX 40 threads I used for leather:

 I came to the conclusion that it’s important for the thread to match the thickness of the needle eye – if they don’t match (if the thread is too thin for the needle) the hole made by needle will be too big for the thread and then you will see this.